nextzen/lrm-mapzen/README.md

       rr.route({transitmode: "bicycle"});
     }

-## Running local example
+## Running a local example

 If you want to run your lrm-valhalla plug-in locally for test and development purposes:

 - Install lrm-valhalla through npm or [download the contents of the lrm-valhalla repo](https://github.com/valhalla/lrm-valhalla/archive/master.zip)
 - get your API key from [mapzen.com/developers](https://mapzen.com/developers)
-- paste it into the example's index.js and choose the transportation mode (auto, bicycle, or pedestrian)
+- paste it into the example's index.js and choose the transportation mode (`auto`, `bicycle`, or `pedestrian`)
 - start a local web server (such as python -m SimpleHTTPServer or the local server you prefer)
-- go to localhost:8000/examples in your browser (all assets to run Valhalla are in the /examples folder)
+- go to localhost:8000/examples in your browser (all assets needed to run Valhalla are in the /examples folder)